Skip to content Skip to footer

 3. Deliver Handmade Gifts

-You’ve likely noticed that crafting and baking are suddenly more popular than they were even a few months ago.
-The upward trend in these areas might be partly attributable to boredom, but the truth is that making something by hand is actually good for your mental health.
-If you find yourself baking an extra loaf of bread, see if you can safely deliver it to your loved one’s community staff so they can pass it on.
+If you find yourself baking an extra loaf of bread or making a large batch of soup, deliver it to your loved one!
 Or, to take it a step further, consider learning a new craft or art form at the same time as your loved one.
 Activities such as drawing or knitting help keep seniors’ minds active, and it will be fun to compare your progress the next time you’re able to visit.

 4. Read or Watch Something Together